Krysten Ritter: 2010s

 Ritter's debut novel, a psychological thriller titled Bonfire, was released on November 7, 2017, by Crown Archetype.
-She reprised the role of Jessica Jones on The Defenders alongside Charlie Cox as Matt Murdock / Daredevil, Mike Colter as Luke Cage and Finn Jones as Danny Rand / Iron Fist, and returned for the second season of Jessica Jones in 2018.
+She reprised the role of Jessica Jones on The Defenders alongside Charlie Cox as Matt Murdock / Daredevil, Mike Colter as Luke Cage, and Finn Jones as Danny Rand / Iron Fist, returning for the second season of Jessica Jones in 2018.
 She directed an episode in the third season of Jessica Jones, marking her directorial debut.

-Following the conclusion of Jessica Jones in June 2019, Ritter starred in two more films for Netflix: she first reprised her Breaking Bad role as Jane Margolis on El Camino: A Breaking Bad Movie, which premiered on October 11, 2019.
+After the conclusion of Jessica Jones in June 2019, Ritter starred in two more films for Netflix: she first reprised her Breaking Bad role as Jane Margolis on El Camino: A Breaking Bad Movie, which premiered on October 11, 2019.

 2020s

 Ritter starred in the dark fantasy film Nightbooks, based on the children's book of the same name, which was released on September 15, 2021.
-In 2023, Ritter starred in was the Max biographical crime drama miniseries Love & Death.
-She was cast as the lead of the BBC America science fiction television series Orphan Black: Echoes, a spinoff to Orphan Black, which aired in 2024 but was cancelled after one season.
+In 2023, Ritter starred in Love & Death, a Max biographical crime drama miniseries.
+She was cast as the lead of a science fiction television series Orphan Black: Echoes, a spinoff to Orphan Black, which aired on BBC America in 2024 but was canceled after a season.
 She later starred in Sonic the Hedgehog 3, which was released in December 2024.

 In February 2025, Ritter was cast in the Dexter sequel series Dexter: Resurrection as recurring serial killer Mia LaPierre / Lady Vengeance.
 Her second novel, Retreat, was co-written by Lindsay Jamieson and was released on March 25, 2025 under HarperCollins Publishing.
-In May 2025, she was announced to reprise her role as Jessica Jones in the second season of Daredevil: Born Again on Disney+, which is set to premiere in March 2026.
+In May 2025, it was announced she would reprise her role as Jessica Jones in the second season of Daredevil: Born Again on Disney+, which premiered in March 2026.
+She is set to return for the third season.

 Personal life

-Ritter moved from Brooklyn to Los Angeles in 2007.
-She promotes animal rights, posing for PETA ad campaigns, including a campaign warning pet owners of the dangers of leaving animals in vehicles during the summer, and another against SeaWorld keeping orcas in captivity.
+Ritter moved from Brooklyn, New York to Los Angeles in 2007.
+She promotes animal rights and has posed for PETA ad campaigns, including a campaign warning pet owners of the dangers of leaving animals in vehicles during the summer, and another against SeaWorld keeping orcas in captivity.
 She is an avid knitter and has appeared on the cover of Vogue Knitting.

-Ritter was in a relationship with musician Adam Granduciel from 2014 to 2021.
-Their son was born on July 29, 2019.
+Ritter and musician Adam Granduciel began dating in 2014 and their son was born on July 29, 2019.